freia-lab/e3-gersemi/plc/README.txt

 		Changes made in db215, db201, fc117, fc118, fc556, fc557, fc563, fc562.
 GERSEMI_PLC_2021_12_01 - KG, Made a new version of EPICS protocol (defined new fields).
 Recompiled the sources *V13.
 		Changes in db100, db101, db215, fc117, fc118, fc215.
 Added calculation of FT total for magnet insert in 4K mode.
+GERSEMI_PLC_2021_12_02 - KG, Continued to work on the new magnet cooling algorithm.
+Calculated warm GHe flow rate to be used for CV644
+		control.
+Prepared scaling factors for the new flow meter.
+Changes in db215,db321, fc215, fc404 and fc562.
+GERSEMI_PLC_2021_12_02 - KG, Renamed TIC644 to FIC644.
+Changes in Mnemonics, db312, db100, db101, fc411 and fc562.